redhataccess/statuspage-controller/README.md

 * SPIO_PAGE_ID - Your Statuspage.io Page ID
 * SPIO_API_KEY - Your Statuspage.io API key

-You can also specify a config object
+You can also specify a config object:

     var StatuspageController = require('statuspage-controller')
     var config = {